 Outlook-We have generated positive net free cash flow for the last eleven calendar years, much of which occurred during challenging economic and industry conditions.
-We also expect to have significant borrowing capacity under our credit facility and we continue to have substantial uncommitted cash balances.
+We also expect to have significant borrowing capacity under our credit facility and we continue to maintain a significant level of uncommitted cash balances.
 We believe these factors will provide us with sufficient liquidity to fund our operations for the foreseeable future.